dimi-fn/Various-Data-Science-Scripts/SEO/README.md

 * <i>**Visibility**</i> of your website: physical `location` of the web server that hosts your website ==> loading time for visitors that are far away from that location
   * you want to geographically locate your web server to a place that would be relatively near to the majority of your clients
-    * if your clients are spread all-over the world relatively equally: use a web host that can distribute requests for your website pages globally
+    * if your clients are spread all over the world relatively equally: use a web host that can distribute requests for your website pages globally
       * You can use `Content Delivery Network (CDN)` which minimizes the loading time delays (*latency*) which are due to the physical distance between the server and users

 * <i>**Cashing**</i>: *Enable server-side cashing* to minimize the increased time load of the *database* workload.
 This would make the server and the database interact only once to generate the given pages (the server will "remember" the content for a period of time at a future and subsequent load request)